 An Additional Consideration: subsoil acidity!

-Even if the top six inches of the lawn indicates a pH reading of above 6.0, the subsoil may still be very acidic, with a much lower pH reading.
+Even if the top six inches of the lawn indicates a pH reading of above 6.2, the subsoil may still be very acidic, with a much lower pH reading.
 When subsoil pH readings drop below 5, aluminun and manganese in the soil become much more soluble in water.
 This can create a toxic condition for lawn grass plants, which will inhibit their growth and health.
-Since lime penetrates most lawn soils at the rate of about one inch per year, the necessity of a long term liming program becomes apparent in the development of a vigorous, deeply rooted lawn that can withstand heat and drought stress.
-This is also why Jonathan Green’s MAG-I-CAL is a good choice, it quickly penetrates deep into the soil, containing 35% soluble calcium and humates, to balance soil pH faster.
+Since lime penetrates most lawn soils at the rate of about one inch per year, the necessity of a long term liming program becomes apparent in the development of a vigorous, deeply-rooted lawn that can withstand heat and drought stress.
+This is also why Jonathan Green’s MAG-I-CAL is a good choice, it quickly penetrates deep into the soil, containing 35% soluble calcium carbonate and humates, to adjust soil pH faster.

 How can I determine my Soil’s pH?